terzakig/SelfDrivingCar2-UKF/README.md

 # SelfDrivingCar2-UKF
 Sigma-Point filtering for Moving Object Tracking using Lidar and Radar processed neasurements

-# AN EKF filter for position tracking using LIDAR and RADAR processed measurements
+# A UKF filter for position tracking using LIDAR and RADAR processed measurements

 ## An IMPORTANT note about on the UKF...